clemkoa/tooth-detection/README.md

 Dataset is private for the moment, but was made with a stomatologist surgeon, using VoTT for labeling.
 The export was made under the `Tensorflow Pascal VOC` format

-The project is divided into two parts:
+The project is divided into two tasks:
-1. Extract the labels from the teeth and train a CNN to identify the tooth number (`train.py`).
-This was a quick experiment and no effort is currently spent on it
+1. Detect tooth restoration, endodotic treatment and implants (models/transfer)
-2. Train an object detection pipeline with Tensorflow in order to detect tooth restoration, endodotic treatment and implants
+2. Detect teeth and identify their ISO Dental Notation (models/index)

 ## Installation